nunchuk-io/docs/primary-key-accounts.md

         "signature": "${signature}"
     }

     # Response really depends on the server implementation.
-But usually, it's a access_token, token type and expiration time.
+But usually, it includes an access_token, token type and expiration time.
     < {"access_token": "thisisanaccess_token", "token_type": "Bearer", "expires_in": 3600}

 ### 4.2 Sign-in

-1. Server check where (identity, username) is in the database
+1. Server looks up where (identity, username) is located in the database
-2. Verify signature
+2. Verify the signature

    ```
    > POST /account/v1/sign-up